VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Quote:

 As a result, the injection timing is now almost constantly at approximately 7 degrees after top dead center (ATDC), and only occasionally jumps back to 2 degrees ATDC.
-What's strange is that the valve for injection start is constantly at 100.2%.
-Even when it briefly jumps to 2 degrees ATDC.
-It makes absolutely no sense.
+What's strange is that the valve for injection start consistently reads 100.2%, even when it briefly jumps to 2 degrees ATDC.
+This makes absolutely no sense.
 As mentioned, if you increase the RPM to 900 or higher, the valve also regulates normally.
 I now believe that the pump has some kind of problem.

-Why is it only happening when I'm idling; that's a mystery to me.
+Why it only happens when idling is a mystery to me.

-At low engine speed, the internal pressure generated by the vane pump is lower, and is likely insufficient to operate the fuel injector control valve.
+At low engine speed, the internal pump pressure generated by the impeller pump is lower and likely insufficient to operate the injector control valve.

-Take a look at the "should/is" setting for the injection start.
+Take a look at the "should" vs. "is" setting for the injection start.

 hg